Below are some examples of

 Right: I attended and took pages of notes at this conference at Sussex University, then after numerous drafts back and forth with my client, just managed to fit it onto one page.

-A reproduction of a treasured bookcover painting
+A re-making of a treasured bookcover painting

 Recreating this much-loved image from a photo of the very old and damaged original for a surprise present felt a big responsibility.
 I was told it didn't have to be exactly the same, I could do it in my style, but the more I looked at it the more I thought it should be as close as I could make it.